gravetii/wordagam/README.md

 ## Download & Play

-Download the latest artefacts [here](https://github.com/gravetii/wordagam/releases/tag/v2.0).
-You can download the MacOS artifact [here](https://github.com/gravetii/wordagam/releases/download/v2.0/wordagam-mac.zip), but artefacts for other platforms can also be built as easily.
+Download the latest artefacts [here](https://github.com/gravetii/wordagam/releases/tag/v3.0).
+You can download the MacOS artifact [here](https://github.com/gravetii/wordagam/releases/download/v3.0/wordagam-mac.zip), but artefacts for other platforms can also be built as easily.
 Check the `Building from source` section below.

-After downloading the zip file, extract it and run `play-wordagam` -
+After downloading the zip file, extract it and run `wordagam` -

 ```
-wordagam-mac/bin/play-wordagam
+./wordagam-mac/bin/wordagam
 ```

 You can download an older version of the game as a JAR file [here](https://github.com/gravetii/wordagam/releases/download/v1.6/wordagam-1.6.jar).